HaukeBartsch/editor/readme.md

 Simple web-based text editor for MagickBox bucket files
 =========================================================

-Editor is an application used to edit files on the (bucket-) local file system.
-The interface is rendered as a web-site.
+Editor is a stand-alone application (no installation required) used to edit files on the (bucket-) local file system.
+The interface is rendered as a web-site (jquery, bootstrap, ace.js).
 The only files editable with this application currently are info.json, work.sh, and db-plugin.code.
 Using a golang (statically-linked) executable no web-server like apache or nginx need to be installed inside the bucket.

+This application is used as part of the MagickBox container runtime environment.

 Build instructions
 --------------------